Editor’s note: This post was originally published in July 2017 and has been revamped and updated for accuracy and comprehensiveness.

 The Common Service Protocol Approach

 For service providers to keep up with backdoor and C&C techniques, they need a reputable abuse security solution to protect their network.
-AbuseHQ from Abusix resolves up to 99% of network abuse incidents and integrates with your network security to reveal insights that are buried deep within your network’s IP abuse report.
+Having an abuse management platform in place like AbuseHQ helps to resolve up to 99% of network abuse incidents.
+It integrates with your network security to reveal insights that are buried deep within your network’s IP abuse report.

 To find out how AbuseHQ can help your security /abuse desk team to track and monitor DNS security threats, request a demo with our team.